 The energy and cost savings for the 2020 program year are consistent with the objectives and requirements of Least Cost Procurement.
-In 2020 the Company is proposing to move to net lifetime MMBtu goals as described in section 2 above.
-However, the Company will continue to track and report on the annual targets set in the Three-Year plan for 2020.

 Cumulatively, the Three-Year Plan illustrated a path of achieving 564,154 Annual MWh, and 1,186,718 Annual MMBtu of savings over the three years.
 This Annual Plan delivers on that vision based on past and projected performance.
-With strong performance in 2018 and projected 2019 savings, this 2020 plans on savings that are 9,954 above the Three-Year Annual MWh target and 180,090 above the Annual Natural Gas MMBTu target.
+With strong performance in 2018 and projected 2019 savings, the present Plan has savings goals that are 9,954 above the Three-Year Annual MWh target and 180,090 above the Annual Natural Gas MMBTu target.
 Proposing an Annual Plan that will deliver electric and natural savings above the cumulative Three-Year Plan goal demonstrates National Grid's continued commitment to planning the most aggressive and nation-leading savings that are achievable in practice, a principle described in the Three-Year Plan.
+Table 5 and Table 6 provide detail on the Plan's performance in context of 2018, 2019, and the Three-Year Plan.